freezy/node-pind/README.md

 TODO
 ----

+* Integrate with an MVC framework (Sails?
+CompoundJS?
+Flatiron?
+Locomotive? anything else?)
 * Link users to highscores
 * Web table browser
 * Score stats for registered users
-* Look for another DB engine (sqlite is major PITA to compile).s
+* Look for another DB engine (sqlite is major PITA to compile).

 More to come.
 Still under heavy development.